stackovercode/Ludo-Q-learning-project/README.md

 The network implented are Q-learning On-Policy TD control.

-Based on the Ludo game engine and the implementation are added to QLearning.py inside the ludopy package.
+Based on the Ludo game engine and the implementation are added to QLearn.py inside the src package.
+Other than that, run.py is created to be the main run script and plot.py are added to plot the performance.

 [![PyPI version](https://badge.fury.io/py/ludopy.svg)](https://badge.fury.io/py/ludopy) ![Python application](https://github.com/SimonLBSoerensen/LUDOpy/workflows/Python%20application/badge.svg) [![GitHub license](https://img.shields.io/github/license/SimonLBSoerensen/LUDOpy.svg)](https://github.com/SimonLBSoerensen/LUDOpy/blob/master/LICENSE)